 Our website contains links to external third party websites, the contents of which we have no influence over.
 We are unable to assume any guarantee for such external contents.
 The respective provider or operator of the website is always responsible for the contents of linked websites.
 The linked websites were scrutinised for possible statutory violations at the time of linking.
 Unlawful contents were not discernible at the time of linking.
 If we become aware of any infringements, we will immediately remove the corresponding link.
 We, the Federal Fiscal Court, hereby expressly distance ourselves from the linked pages.

-6. Use of the social network Twitter
+6. Use of the social networks Mastodon and Twitter

 C. Rights of data subjects